xSzymuchax/my-custom-lively-wallpapers/ReadMe.md

 ## Hollow Knight - Grimm Troupe Theme Menu

-So, recently i was playing hollow knight, and this menu made a really good impression on me, so...
+So, recently i was playing hollow knight, and this menu made a really good impression on me, so inspired by that...

-I made a version that is possible to set as wallpaper :p
+I made my version that is possible to set as wallpaper :p

 ![HollowKnightGrimmTropeMenu](Examples/HollowKnightGrimmTropeMenu.png)